lxe/io.coffee/CONTRIBUTING.md

 always welcome but API or behavioral  changes to modules at stability level 3 and up are off-limits.

-io.js has several bundled dependencies in the deps/ and the tools/ directories that are not part of the project proper.
+io.coffee has several bundled dependencies in the deps/ and the tools/ directories that are not part of the project proper.
 Any changes to files in those directories or its subdirectories should be sent to their respective projects.
 Do not send your patch to us, we cannot accept it.